-Covid exposing ‘weakness of democratic leaders,’ landmark human rights report says
+Covid exposing ‘weakness of democratic leaders,’ HRW says

 The coronavirus pandemic has exposed the weaknesses of democratic leaders, a landmark report has said.

-The annual report by NGO Human Rights Watch said while democratic leaders developed effective vaccines at speed, they failed to tackle issues of social inequality and poverty that were exacerbated during the pandemic.
+The annual report by NGO Human Rights Watch (HRW) said while democratic leaders developed effective vaccines at speed, they failed to tackle issues of social inequality and poverty that were exacerbated during the pandemic.

-Additionally, the report, led by Human Rights Watch executive director, Kenneth Roy, said, leaders had to do more to protect their democratic values.
+Additionally, the report, led by HRW executive director, Kenneth Roy, said, leaders had to do more to protect their democratic values.

 “In country after country, large numbers of people have taken to the streets, even at the risk of being arrested or shot, which shows the appeal of democracy remains strong,” Roth said.
 “But elected leaders need to do a better job of addressing major challenges to show that democratic government delivers on its promised dividends.”

-This year’s Human Rights Watch World Report, its 32nd edition, describes the human rights situation in nearly all of the approximately 100 countries where Human Rights Watch works.
+This year’s Human Rights Watch World Report, its 32nd edition, describes the human rights situation in nearly all of the approximately 100 countries where the group works.

 Mr Roy challenged the slowness of democratic leaders in addressing often debated issues such as the spread of disinformation online, hate speech on social media platforms and rising invasion of privacy.
 He also called on democratic leaders to do more than spotlight the inevitable shortcomings of autocratic rule.